 For example, QuickBooks Integration offers LoadOps customers the ability to integrate their QuickBooks for trucking online accounts to streamline customer invoice creation process, speed invoice data entry, and reduce manual entry errors.
 Carriers can easily map LoadOps invoice categories to QuickBooks for trucking invoice categories.
 They can also sync customer records, create new customers, and send invoice details from LoadOps to QuickBooks for trucking with one click to efficiently process invoices, payroll, taxes, and accessorial charges.

 Rather than manually tracking expenses, invoices, and mileage on paper, Quickbooks for trucking offers effective accounting software used by various businesses worldwide.
-Small trucking companies and owner-operators like QuickBooks for trucking integrate with the LoadOps TMS, allowing them to access accounting documents to pay invoices and generate payroll as quickly as possible.
+Small trucking companies and owner-operators like QuickBooks for trucking integrate with the LoadOps, the intelligent TMS, allowing them to access accounting documents to pay invoices and generate payroll as quickly as possible.